 You'll also want to stay well hydrated for a couple of reasons.
 Dry mouth can lead to bad breath, explain our experts.
 "Be sure to drink plenty of water throughout the day," Saleh notes.
 "For those who suffer from chronic dry mouth, artificial saliva may need to be prescribed."

-If you use mouthwash, be sure to use a variety that doesn't contain alcohol, as alcohol will lead to dry mouth, exacerbating halitosis.
+If you use mouthwash, be sure to use a variety that doesn't contain alcohol, as alcohol can lead to dry mouth, exacerbating halitosis.

 Proper hydration also keeps saliva flowing, which is important for overall oral hygiene.
 "Saliva flow is also very important in prevention of gum disease, tooth decay, and bad breath," says Fung.
 "Saliva contains minerals that not only keep the gums hydrated but provide a buffering effect from acids produced by bacteria and foods.
 Saliva also contains minerals that can repair our teeth at night time."